 Blank Field Value Behavior

-In test authoring, the following behaviors apply to field values which are blank for any reason:
+In test authoring, the following behaviors apply to field values that are blank for any reason:

 Field Functions As Applicable Step Types